ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/reconfiguring_vms.md

   - The virtual machine requires at least one existing disk to allow adding additional disks.
-This is because the destination storage cannot be specified from the {{ site.data.product.title }} dialog, so the storage associated with the existing disk is reused.
+This is because the destination storage cannot be specified from the {{ site.data.product.title_short }} dialog, so the storage associated with the existing disk is reused.

 </div>